«

 12. Select ‘login’ from the list of Keychains.

-13. In the list to the right, locate an object with the name of your wireless network.
+13. In the list to the right, locate an object with the name of your wireless network (if one exists).

-14. Select it and press ‘delete’ on your keyboard.
+14. If you found your wireless network in step 13, select it and press ‘delete’ on your keyboard.

 15. Select ‘System’ from the list of Keychains.